sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>ghex</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Binary editor for GNOME
+Short desc    : Binary editor for GNOME
 URL          : https://gitlab.gnome.org/GNOME/ghex
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : GHex can load raw data from binary files and display them for editing in the
+Descript     : GHex can load raw data from binary files and display them for editing in the
              : traditional hex editor view.
 The display is split in two columns, with
              : hexadecimal values in one column and the ASCII representation in the other.
              : A useful tool for working with raw data.